DGladwell/dangladwellautomationshowcase/README.md

 - **Execution:** Local with optional headless/headed modes

 ### Assumptions & Constraints
-- The site is a static demo and does not persist form data or booking requests.
+- The site is a static demo and does not retain form data or booking requests.
 - The admin login functionality is non-functional or placeholder (unauthorised login is expected).
 - Performance test is simplified and limited to single-metric collection (Time to First Byte).